fluxninja/aperture/docs/content/reference/policies/spec.md

 (float64, default: `0.5`) Timeout as a factor of tokens for a flow in a workload in case auto_tokens is set to true.

-If a flow isn't able to get tokens within `timeout_factor * tokens` of duration, it will be rejected.
+If a flow is not able to get tokens within `timeout_factor * tokens` of duration, it will be rejected.

 This value impacts the prioritization and fairness because the larger the timeout the higher the chance a request has to get scheduled.